 Walking to my car, I started to read what a middle-aged man had given me.
-“If you die tonight, will you go to heaven or hell?”
+“If you die tonight, where would you spend eternity?”
 This isn’t a flyer; it’s a tract!

 I knew the answer though.
-Heaven was my eternal home.
+I would be with my Lord.
 I knew that, not by some feeling in my heart, and not because some religious leader told me so, but because of the promise of God in what was written (see 1 John 5:13).

 I turned the tract over, and I saw a familiar, but heart-breaking sight.